corentingi/mds-poo-mvc/README.md

 You can implement this using `Routes`, `Models` and `Views` only.

-### Exercise 4: Use the created model to list all posts
+### Exercise 5: Use the created model to list all posts

 In this exercise, we will improve the existing blog mechanism by using the **model** `Post` to list all our posts on the `http://localhost/posts` page.

 Steps:
-- You can create a static method `Post::all()` that will list the posts from the disk
+- You can create a static method `Post::list()` that will list the posts from the disk
 - Modify the existing route `http://localhost/posts` to use this `Post` model

 To be able to list the files on disk, you can use the `File` facade from Laravel: `use Illuminate\Support\Facades\File;`